santex/active-memory/README.md

   ☞ [short term goal]

-  To implement the properties of the concept into a generic db environment. to reduce the distance to information and the energy required to get there.
+  To implement the properties of the concept into a generic db environment. to reduce the distance to information and increasing vissibility of data.
   Accessing the full potential of data networks in a passive way